WizardGit/StingerRunRacing/README.md

-on level 2 have swinging gate that opens when players should go to finish Add heather on warlord island split scripts into smaller more centralized ones add placement tags over characters get speed hoop prefabs change arrow to follow camera movements war simulator with characters - you can set waypoints to be enemies and draw lines or maybe triggers to detect others put limits on number of coins/gems/sheep
+on level 2 have swinging gate that opens when players should go to finish Add heather on warlord island split scripts into smaller more centralized ones get speed hoop prefabs change arrow to follow camera movements war simulator with characters - you can set waypoints to be enemies and draw lines or maybe triggers to detect others put limits on number of coins/gems/sheep
+Debug placement tags over characters - keep or no? put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire allow npcs to get speed boxes!